pszucs/LaravelOpener/readme.md

 I'm not a Python programmer.

 ### To-dos
-o handle controllers that are in sub-directories
+o Test on Windows and MacOS